Reviews You Can Rely On

 Trail Running

 If you just will be running, but that running will be on semi-technical to technical trails, you should seek out a trail runner.
-The best trail running shoes are purpose-built to handle the poking and scraping of rough terrain, with enough grip to also handle loose surfaces and enough cushioning to protect your legs.
+Great trail running shoes are purpose-built to handle the poking and scraping of rough terrain, with enough grip to also handle loose surfaces and enough cushioning to protect your legs.
 They tend to be heavier than road running shoes because of how durable they are.
 You might find that these types of shoes also make great hiking shoes because of their feature set.
 Trail shoes also tend to have a wider platform than road shoes, allowing for a bit more confidence when landing on rocks.
 To be fair, you don't need trail shoes to run soft dirt paths; plenty of road shoes will do that.
 In our testing, we made sure to run a few miles on semi-technical trails in each shoe.
 It wasn't always the most enjoyable experience, though.
 Some shoes perform better than others.
 Once things start to get slippery or uneven, you'll likely want a trail shoe.

 Selecting the Right Road Running Shoe